Before we get into the content of this article, it must be noted that not all of the restaurant entertainment ideas will work for every establishment.

 The world’s largest baklava.

-Similar to the break a record idea above, this one invites people to take part in a contest involving food.
+Similar to the break a record idea above, this one invites people to restaurants to take part in a contest involving food.

-This could be “eat the most chilies”, “the fastest one to consume 10 scoops of ice cream”, and so on.
+This could be “eat the most chillies”, “the fastest one to consume 10 scoops of ice cream”, and so on.
+You could also sell tickets to the event to make the occasion even more official, and make some extra money that could go towards the snacks or the menu.

 The crazier the idea, the better.